rayhaanalykhan/CipherEncryption/README.md

 ## Usage

-To use CipherEncryption in your project, you will typically follow these steps:
+To use CipherEncryption into your project, you can utilize the following approaches:

 1. **Encrypt using computed properties:**